Navigating Difference published in Journal of Extension

 - Cost: WSU $250 | Non-WSU $375

-- Registration: Now Open.
+- Registration: Is Now Closed.
 A minimum of 15 participants is needed to conduct the training and our maximum participation is 30.
 Registration closes on April 26.

 - Details: Registration fees cover all materials, 18 hours of training, 3 continental breakfasts, AM and PM breaks, 3 lunches and parking.